Do I need contents insurance as a student?

 Very few insurance policies include accidental damage as a standard.
 It’s always worth checking the policy documents as it's usually an optional extra.

-At Urban Jungle we understand accidents happen so we include it as standard to our contents insurance policy from just £5 per month.
+At Urban Jungle we understand accidents happen so we include it as standard to our Urban Jungle Contents only policy from just £5 per month.

 Check out our accidental damage insurance guide here.